iamparmjeetmishra/TS/readme.md

 ### 18 Enums
 // Enum is a way to define a set of named constants.
 Enums allow you to define a collection of related values that can be used interchangeably in your code.

+### 19 Class Properties Annotations
+// we can annotate class properties with a type.
+This allows you to define the data type of the proeprty and ensure that it is always consistent.